Scroll to top

 Lower-Risk Areas

-• Zona T and Zona G: Upscale dining and business area with higher police presence
+• Zona T and Zona G: Upscale dining and business area with higher police presence and established security infrastructure.

 Elevated-Risk Areas